chipmuenk/modular_synths/teensy/teensy_usb_audio_fir_filter.md

 # USB Audio FIR Filtering with Teensy

-This is a stripped down version of the `File -> Examples -> Audio -> Effects -> Filter_FIR`, using its coefficient files.
+This is a stripped down version of the example `File -> Examples -> Audio -> Effects -> Filter_FIR`, using its coefficient files.

+An audio signal is fed into the Teensy via its USB audio input, both channels are filtered with FIR filters and streamed to the USB output.

 ## Teensy GUI